aerdei/ocp-4-priv-azure-arm-pipelines/README.md

 ## Usage
 * Create the resource groups.
 * Create the service principal and the assign the necessary roles.
-* Create a Service connection in Azure Pipelines with the service principal.
+* Create a Service connection in Azure Pipelines with the service principal, by default called `ocp-4-sa-azdo`.
 * Deploy an Azure Keyvault with the following secrets:
     - `ocp-4-pullsecret`: Red Hat pull secret for OpenShift deployment
     - `ocp-4-sp-id`: ID of the service principal used for deployment